-Once accepted, you will enter the program as a Samford junior and have the mentoring, scholarships, academic support and paid research and internship opportunities you need to achieve your educational and professional goals.
+Once accepted, you will enter the program as a Samford junior.
+You will have mentoring, scholarships, academic support, and paid research and internship opportunities to achieve your educational and professional goals.

-To apply for this scholarship, you must have an online Samford account.
+The STEM Scholarship is for the Academic Year (fall and spring) only.
+To apply, you must have an online Samford account.
 If you've started a Samford/Common App admission application, you can apply for this scholarship using the same login information.
 If you haven't started an admission application, please log in as a new user.
-The STEM Scholarship is for the Academic Year (fall and spring) only.

 Where are our graduates?

-- Graduate school in computer science at University of Alabama
+- Graduate school in computer science at the University of Alabama

-- Graduate school in Engineering at University of California, Riverside
+- Graduate school in Engineering at the University of California, Riverside

 - Working in genetics